Peaceful Yard

 What about opossums and ticks?

-An ignorant resident of a wooded part of Harrisonburg has been using the Field and Stream article as an excuse to illegaly trap and kill or poison beneficial wildlife, benneficial in that they prevent other wildlife from getting out of ballance and becoming pests to humans, including opossums and skunks.
+An ignorant resident of a wooded part of Harrisonburg has been using the Field and Stream article as an excuse to illegally trap and kill or poison beneficial wildlife, beneficial in that they prevent other wildlife from getting out of balance and becoming pests to humans, including opossums and skunks.

 Rats move farther but are city dwellers.
 They don't have what it takes to live off the land.